gspindles/mj-score-eval/README.md

 #### 12.3 Robbing a Kongs (搶槓) : 10
-Winning by robbing a kongs (when another player makes a "small exposed kongs").
+Winning by robbing a kongs (when another player makes a "Little exposed kongs").

 #### 12.4.1 Blessing of Heaven (天和) : 155